Crystal duality and Littlewood-Richardson rule of extremal weight crystals: Double crystal structure on binary matrices

 The following lemma follows from \cite[Proposition 4.2]{K07} (see also \cite{DK,La}, where essentially the same facts are stated in a slightly different way). \begin{lem} Let $A\in \bM_{I,J}$ be given.
-If $A$ is both $k$-admissible and $l$-admissible for some $l\in I$ and $k\in J$, then
+If $A$ is both row $k$-admissible and column $l$-admissible for $l\in I^\circ$ and $k\in J^\circ$, then

 where $x=e,f$ and $X=E,F$. \end{lem}